SS Ste. Claire

 SS Ste.
 Claire is a steamer located in Detroit, Michigan.
 Built in 1910, she was one of the last propeller-driven excursion steamers to be operated on the Great Lakes.
 She was declared a US National Historic Landmark in 1992.
 In 2018, a devastating fire destroyed the upper decks, leaving only the steel structure.
+The ship was delisted as a National Historic Landmark and from the National Register of Historic Places in 2023.

 History

 The Detroit, Belle Isle, & Windsor Ferry Company was incorporated in 1881 to provide ferry service between Detroit, Windsor, Ontario, and Detroit's Belle Isle Park.
 In 1898, the company began leasing Bois Blanc Island (later known as "Bob-Lo") and began offering ferry service to the island.
 Bois Blanc became a popular day trip destination, with picnic grounds, a small amusement area, dancing and other services.
 In 1901, the company purchased a large part of the island.
 Service to Bob-Lo became so popular that in 1902, the company hired Frank E. Kirby to design a passenger excursion steamer, SS Columbia.
 However, passenger volume continued to increase, and soon the Detroit, Belle Isle, & Windsor Ferry Company commissioned another, slightly smaller steamer.
 This ship was again designed by Frank E. Kirby, and constructed at the Toledo Shipbuilding Company.